skip to main content

 What is the best free internet service for students?

-When you combine the $30 monthly savings from the Affordable Connectivity Program with an internet provider’s low-income initiative, you can get free internet at home.
+When you combine the $30 monthly savings from a federal program like Lifeline with an internet provider’s low-income initiative, you could potentially get free internet at home.

 If you don’t qualify for those programs, you can still stay connected with public Wi-Fi hotspots or by using your family’s internet account to access internet provider hotspots.

 Internet provider’s low-income initiatives offer special prices for low-income customers, and plans start at $10 per month.
-Check the chart below for prices, speeds, and qualifying programs.
+Check the chart below the cut for prices, speeds, and qualifying programs.

 Provider low-income initiative Introductory price Max download speed Qualifying programs